Subspace Methods for 3-Parameter Eigenvalue Problems: Abstract

 \section{Abstract}

 We propose subspace methods for 3-parameter eigenvalue problems.
 Such problems arise when separation of variables is applied to separable boundary value problems; a particular example is the Helmholtz equation in ellipsoidal and paraboloidal coordinates.
-While several subspace methods for 2-parameter eigenvalue problems exist, extensions to 3-parameter setting have not been worked out thoroughly.
-An inherent difficulty is that, while for 2-parameter eigenvalue problems we can exploit a relation to Sylvester equations to obtain a fast Arnoldi type method, this relation does not seem to extend to three or more parameters in a straightforward way.
+While several subspace methods for 2-parameter eigenvalue problems exist, their extensions to three parameter setting seem to be challenging.
+An inherent difficulty is that, while for 2-parameter eigenvalue problems we can exploit a relation to Sylvester equations to obtain a fast Arnoldi type method, such a relation does not seem to exist when there are three or more parameters.
 Instead, we introduce a subspace iteration method with projections onto generalized Krylov subspaces that are constructed from scratch at every iteration using certain Ritz vectors as the initial vectors.
 Another possibility is a Jacobi--Davidson type method for three or more parameters, which we generalize from its 2-parameter counterpart.
 For both approaches, we introduce a selection criterion for deflation that is based on the angles between left and right eigenvectors.
-The Jacobi--Davidson approach is devised to locate eigenvalues close to a prescribed target, yet it often performs well when eigenvalues are sought based on the proximity of one of the components to a prescribed target.
+The Jacobi--Davidson approach is devised to locate eigenvalues close to a prescribed target, yet it often also performs well when eigenvalues are sought based on the proximity of one of the components to a prescribed target.
 The subspace iteration method is devised specifically for the latter task.
-Matlab implementations of both methods are made available in package \texttt{MultiParEig} \cite{BorMC1} and we present extensive numerical experiments which indicate that both approaches are effective in locating eigenvalues in the exterior of the spectrum.
+The proposed approaches are suitable especially for problems where the computation of several eigenvalues is required with high accuracy.
+Matlab implementations of both methods have been made available in the package \texttt{MultiParEig} \cite{BorMC1}. \ for $z=x_1\otimes \cdots \otimes x_k$ (for details, see, e.g., \cite{Atkinson}).
+This relation enables one to use standard numerical methods for generalized eigenvalue problems if the $\Delta$-matrices are not too large.
+However, when spectral methods are used to discretize \eqref{eq::BDEproblem}, then in practice, even for $k=2$, the $\Delta$-matrices might be so large that it is not efficient, or even not feasible, to compute all of the eigenvalues.
+Fortunately, for various applications, the retrieval of several eigenvalues closest to a prescribed target is sufficient.
+In some other cases, eigenvalues $(\lambda_1, \dots, \lambda_k)$ such that a prescribed component among $\lambda_1,\dots, \lambda_k$ is close to a given target $\sigma$ are of interest.
+For instance, when we apply separation of variables to the $k$-dimensional Helmholtz equation $\nabla^2 u+\omega^2 u=0$, usually only one of the parameters $\lambda_1,\ldots,\lambda_k$ is related to the eigenfrequency $\omega$ (see Section~\ref{sec:motivation} for more details).
+If we assume without loss of generality that $\lambda_k$ is relevant to the problem and we are interested in first low-frequency modes for the Helmholtz equation, then we are looking for eigenvalues with the smallest value of $|\lambda_k|$.